 - Summer: Register between April 30 and May 15

-If you have questions in the interim, please contact our Office of Admissions at 877-387-2417 or email@example.com.
+To register for classes or if you have any questions, please contact our Office of Admissions at 877-387-2417 or firstname.lastname@example.org.